A Curated and Re-annotated Peripheral Blood Cell Dataset Integrating Four Public Resources: Material and Methods

+\textbf{Blood Cell Detection Dataset} is composed of 100 annotated peripheral blood smear images, each captured using a high-magnification light microscope at a resolution of 256$\times$256 pixels in RGB format.
+The dataset includes 2,237 labeled red blood cells (RBC) and 103 labeled white blood cells (WBC).
+All images are stored in PNG format within the images folder, and annotation details, including cell locations and labels, are provided in the annotations.csv file.
+The total dataset size is about 14MB.
+The dataset is openly available on the HuggingFace website.
+For our TXL-PBC dataset, we only utilized the images from this dataset and did not use the original annotations, as we aimed to maintain consistency by applying our unified YOLO label format across all datasets.
+Representative images from the Blood Cell Detection Dataset can be seen in Figure \ref{figa11}.

 \textbf{The Peripheral Blood Cell} (PBC) dataset consists of 17,092 images.
 These images are further organized into the following eight groups: neutrophils, eosinophils, basophils, lymphocytes, monocytes, immature granulocytes (including promyelocytes, myelocytes, and metamyelocytes), erythroblasts, and platelets or thrombocytes.
 Each image is 360 x 363 pixels in size and is in JPG format, annotated by expert clinical pathologists.
 This dataset focuses on images of peripheral blood cells.
-For our newly introduced dataset, we have selected five types of white blood cells from this dataset.
-As shown in Figure\ref{fig2}.
+For our newly introduced dataset, we have selected 500 samples from five types of white blood cells separately in the PBC dataset.
+Representative images from the PBC dataset can be seen in Figure \ref{fig2}.